 Decorates to Declare Rate Limit

-Apart from the global default limit set in the configuration, we can custom the rating limits by using the decorator – limit in each Flask application route.
+Apart from the global default limit set in the configuration, we can customize the rating limits by using the decorator limit in each Flask application route.

 For example, there are some core parameters that are often used to decorate the route.
 They are the limit value,

 error_message.
-Below is the sample of using these parameters to create a decorator in a route.
+Below is a sample of using these parameters to create a decorator in a route

 For scenarios where a rate limit should be shared by multiple routes.
 For example when you want to protect routes using the same resource with an umbrella rate limit.